-- 23. The indicator metadata are maintained by ECE in an electronic database, which is still in development and currently not accessible by external users.
-However, the finalized metadata will be made available as an informal document and gradually posted on the ECE website. - 24.
-This chapter presents the status of work on revising the indicators as of March 2023.
-The structure as outlined in section 2.3 is applied. - 25.
-Each indicator has received a unique identification number.
-The number provides a link back to the structure used in the first indicator Guidelines, by using the letter of the original indicator grouping and the number of the original "indicator". - 26.
-For example, indicator B-1.2 (Annual average temperature) was originally part of indicator B1 (Air temperature), in environmental theme B. Climate change.
-As the "indicator" B1 actually consists of four different indicators, a consecutive number has been added after B-1 and the indicator is in the revised guidelines part of the topic "atmosphere, climate and weather". - 27.
-The indicator selection is based on a review of the full list of ECE environmental indicators in the first version of the Guidelines,4 and a careful review carried out in close collaboration with the Joint Task Force (for example, as a result of the discussions held at the sixteenth (Geneva, 28-29 October 2019), seventeenth and eighteenth sessions of the Joint Task Force) and by the secretariat with support of external consultants.
+24. The indicator metadata are maintained by ECE in an electronic database, which is still in development and currently not accessible by external users.
+However, the finalized metadata will be made available as an informal document and gradually posted on the ECE website.

+25. This chapter presents the status of work on revising the indicators as of July 2023.
+The structure as outlined in section 2.3 is applied.

+26. Each indicator has received a unique identification number.
+The number provides a link back to the structure used in the first indicator Guidelines, by using the letter of the original indicator grouping and the number of the original "indicator".

+27. For example, indicator B-1.2 (Annual average temperature) was originally part of indicator B1 (Air temperature), in environmental theme B. Climate change.
+As the "indicator" B1 actually consists of four different indicators, a consecutive number has been added after B-1 and the indicator is in the revised guidelines part of the topic "atmosphere, climate and weather".

+28. The indicator selection is based on a review of the full list of ECE environmental indicators in the first version of the Guidelines,5 and a careful review carried out in close collaboration with the Joint Task Force (for example, as a result of the discussions held at the sixteenth (Geneva, 28-29 October 2019), seventeenth and eighteenth sessions of the Joint Task Force) and by the secretariat with support of external consultants.
 In a silence procedure following the Joint Task Force's eighteenth session, the list of indicators as presented herein was agreed upon.
-The ECE secretariat added additional indicators used for the pan-European environmental assessment. - 28.
-The revised list of proposed indicators takes into account various policy frameworks, multilateral environmental agreements and related indicator frameworks. - 29.
-The indicators are presented in tables having the following four columns: - (a) ID: Unique identifier.
+The ECE secretariat added additional indicators used for the pan-European environmental assessment.

+29. The revised list of proposed indicators takes into account various policy frameworks, multilateral environmental agreements and related indicator frameworks.

+5 As available at https://unece.org/guidelines-application-environmental-indicators (status as of 30 August 2021).

+30. The indicators are presented in tables having the following four columns:

+(a) ID: Unique identifier.
 The identifier is a combination between the originally used indicator coding (e.g., B1) and a consecutive number added to it.
-See explanation given above; - (b) Name of the indicator: "" indicates that this indicator is used in the pan-European environmental assessment (PEEA); - (c) "Priority indicator": The Joint Task Force agreed that this indicator has priority for national implementation and finalization of related metadata sheets; - (d) Comments.
+See explanation given above;

+(b) Name of the indicator: "" indicates that this indicator is used in the pan-European environmental assessment (PEEA);

+(c) "Priority indicator": The Joint Task Force agreed that this indicator has priority for national implementation and finalization of related metadata sheets;

+(d) Comments.